cotikor/tutr/README.md

 ----
 ## Students
   ### Get All Students
-  - Returns json data containing an array all of the tutor's students including the ID of the student, the firstname, the lastname, the student's email, and the parent's email.
+   - Returns json data information about a all the tutor's students including:
+      - the ID
+      - firstname
+      - lastname
+      - student email
+      - parent email

   * **URL**